rouzinho/Neuromorphic-Computing/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Neuromorphic Computing with Cameras.
+Neuromorphic Computing with Dynamic Vision System and Depth Camera.
 ===================================